405th-Infantry-Division/Mantle/mantle.md

 + Access unit “Deployed Members-only” forums.
 + Attend official/unofficial events in/out of costume as a representative of the 405th without parental/legal guardian supervision AND the supervision of a type D member.

 Recruit/Enlisted members do not receive the right to official investigation, special tribunal, or alternate dispute resolution.
-Recruit/Enlisted Members found in violation of the 405th Mantle and/or the Move Prop Sites Community Guidelines/Terms of Use may be removed from the community.
+Recruit/Enlisted Members found in violation of the 405th Mantle and/or the Movie Prop Sites Community Guidelines/Terms of Use may be removed from the community.

 Recruit/Enlisted members who participate in events with a Deployed Member that represents the 405th in an official capacity, or who participate in conversations within a Regiment/Battalion forum may be subject to disciplinary actions by the 405th/Regiment/Battalion for infractions of the 405th Mantle or forum Code of Conduct.

 Regiments/Battalions may allow Recruit/Enlisted members non-costume participation at official events under the supervision of a Deployed Member (Type D) if they so choose.
 Should a Regiment/Battalion choose to allow a Recruit/Enlisted member non-costume participation at official events, 405th/Regiment/Battalion take responsibility for the actions of those Recruit/Enlisted members while representing the 405th.

 **Type C – Auxiliary Membership:** is limited membership open to persons 18 years or older with a registered personal account on the 405th official website.
-These members have already fulfilled the requirements needed to maintain a Type B Membership..
+These members have already fulfilled the requirements needed to maintain a Type B Membership.

 Auxiliary Members are defined as a member in good standing who meets the following requirements:
 + Meets all 405th Auxiliary Membership Requirements (i.e. is over 18 years of age, etc).